Skip to main content

 Was the water filter flushed?

-1. Use a sturdy container to depress and hold the water dispenser lever for 5 seconds and then release it for 5 seconds.
+1. Use a sturdy container to depress, hold the water dispenser lever for 5 seconds, and then release it for 5 seconds.
+As air is removed, water may spurt from the dispenser.

 After flushing the water system, allow 24 hours for the refrigerator to cool and chill the water.
 Then, dispense enough water every week to maintain a fresh supply.